cossacklabs/product-docs/acra/security-controls/_index.md

 ## Detect anomalies and prevent attacks

 * [Programmatic reactions on security events](/acra/security-controls/security-logging-and-events/programmatic-reactions/).
-Configure Acra's behaviour – send alerts to your Ops team, respond with intentionally falsified data or even shut down Acra.
+Configure Acra's behaviour in case of security event detection – send alerts to your Ops team, respond with intentionally falsified data or even shut down Acra.

 * [SQL firewall](/acra/security-controls/sql-firewall).
-Configure Acra's Request Firewall as conventional DLP for the database, making sure that chosen patterns or data blocks never pass Acra without an alarm.
+Configure Acra's Request Firewall as conventional DLP for the database, making sure that chosen patterns or data blocks will never pass Acra without an alarm.

 * [Intrusion detection](/acra/security-controls/intrusion-detection/).
 Generate and place honeytokens/honeypots inside your database.
 Acra will trigger security alarm if these records are read.